curtisalexander/durse-rs/README.md

     -f, --file-name <file-name>    Path to file to write results, writes to stdout if not present -o, --out-type <out-type>      Output type, defaults to csv if not provided [default: csv]  [possible values: csv, json]

+ARGS:
-    -p, --path <path>              Directory to begin recursive walk, begin in current directory if no value provided
+    <path>    Directory to begin recursive walk, begin in current directory if no value provided
 ```

 ## Inspiration